MarcThibeault/Langtons-Ants/README.md

 # Langtons-Ants on Steriods
 By Marc Thibeault & Josaphat Comeau

-Made using Python + pygame.
+Made in Python + pygame.

 ###Requirements
 * Python 2.7
 * Pygame 1.9